-This is not a lone antelope.
+This is not a picture of a lone antelope.

 Our safari had been going well, up until this point.
 Our driver was a friendly, chatty individual, and we’d had the foresight of placing Greg up front with him.
 Greg’s defining personality character is that he can talk to anyone, and will, whether they feel inclined to or not.
 I first discovered this when, during a 30-minute layover in Instanbul, he’d turned several fellow passengers waiting with us at the terminal into fast friends, despite the fact that few of them were traveling to the same place we were, and none of them spoke any English.